COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 COVID testing is provided with a scheduled appointment and physician's order at the LMH Health Drive Thru Testing Center on the LMH Health Main Campus.
 Learn more

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Gastrointestinal Stromal Tumors Treatment (PDQ®): Treatment - Health Professional Information [NCI]
+Home > Be Healthy > Health Library > Gastrointestinal Stromal Tumors Treatment (Adult) (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.